DrSSengupta/Mapping_additives_in_food-products/README.md

 **File: processed_additives_in_meat.xlsx**

-This file demonstrates how the output from R ("additives_in_meat.xlsx") was handled in excel to prepare Table 3.3.3.1-3.
+This file demonstrates how the output from R ("additives_in_meat.xlsx") was handled in Excel to prepare Table 3.3.3.1-3.

 - Sheet: "exported_from_R": Contains the R output.
 - Sheet 2: Pivot table function was used to calculate the number of products (of each product type) that contains a specific food additive.
 The resulting "raw" table is seen uppermost in this sheet.Further below the table was reformatted to retain the required values.
 Samples sizes for each product type were obtained  from the report (Table 3.3.3.1-1).
 Thereafter, in the table marked with the text (red fonts), "Contents of Table 3.3.3.1-3 calculated below", we calculate the percantage of products (within a product type) that contains each of the food additives.

 **File: processed_additives_in_meatanalogs.xlsx**

-This file demonstrates how the output from R ("additives_in_meatanalogs.xlsx") was handled in excel to prepare Table 3.3.3.1-2.
+This file demonstrates how the output from R ("additives_in_meatanalogs.xlsx") was handled in Excel to prepare Table 3.3.3.1-2.

 - Sheet: "exported_from_R": Contains the R output.
 - Sheet 2: Pivot table function was used to calculate the number of products (of each product type) that contains a specific food additive.
 The resulting "raw" table is seen uppermost in this sheet.
 Further below the table was reformatted to retain the required values.
 Samples sizes for each product type were obtained  from the report (Table 3.3.3.1-1).
 Thereafter, in the table marked with the text,  "Contents of Table 3.3.3.1-2 calculated below" (red fonts), we calculate the percentage of products (within a product type) that contains each of the food additives.